-Before enrolling in any education or training institution, you should make sure you're likely to get a good return on the money you spend, and the effort you put into completing coursework.
+Before enrolling in any school or college that provides education and training, you should make sure you're likely to get a good return on the money you spend, and the effort you put into completing coursework.
 This may mean gathering information about the job market, looking closely at the type of work you want to do after you complete the program, and looking closely at the school-- its programs, its staff, and its job placement rate-- to ensure it helps you get where you want to be.

 Here are some questions to help you find a quality school:

 Is the school licensed?
 Private vocational schools must be licensed in Washington.
 If they are not, certain consumer protections might not apply.
 If you are looking at a private, vocational school, make sure they're on the list of licensed schools.
 Schools that grant degrees must be authorized to do so by the Washington Student Achievement Council.
 Cosmetology and barbering schools must be licensed by the Department of Licensing.

 What percentage of students complete their program of study?
 If a high percentage of students drop out, is it because the program did not meet their expectations, or are they able to find jobs before they complete formal training?